On exploring the potential of quantum auto-encoder for learning quantum systems: Discussion and conclusion

-In the end, we would like to remark that QAE may also facilitate many other learning problems.
-A potential candidate is quantum machine learning \cite{du2021efficient,huang2020experimental,qian2021dilemma,schuld2019quantum,wu2021expressivity}.
-Recall that recent studies have exhibited the potential of quantum kernels to earn quantum advantages \cite{havlivcek2019supervised,hubregtsen2021training,kusumoto2021experimental,schuld2021supervised,wang2021towards}.
-Note that the core of quantum kernels is calculating the similarity of two quantum inputs, which amounts to accomplishing the fidelity estimation.
-In this perspective, a future research direction is to explore whether the QAE-based fidelity estimator can boost the performance of quantum kernels.
+In the end, we would like to point out the potential of applying advanced dimension reduction techniques \cite{lin2010multiple,vidal2005generalized,ye2005idr,ye2006feature} to facilitate many other complicated learning problems in the quantum world such as Hamiltonian identification \cite{Yu2023Hamiltonian} and quantum state reconstruction \cite{Ghosh2021Reconstruct}.
+Besides, in quantum machine learning \cite{du2021efficient,huang2020experimental,qian2021dilemma,schuld2019quantum,shi2021quantum,wu2021expressivity,yu2019improved}, theoretical studies \cite{huang2021power,wang2021towards} proved that quantum kernels \cite{havlivcek2019supervised,hubregtsen2021training,kusumoto2021experimental,schuld2021supervised} may achieve better generalization ability than that of classical kernels.
+Considering that the core of quantum kernels is calculating the similarity of two quantum inputs, which amounts to accomplishing the fidelity estimation, efficient dimension reduction techniques can boost the performance of quantum kernels.